joseeden/joeden/docs/005-Cybersecurity/010-Digital-Forensics/005-Digital-Forensics.md

 - Recording time offsets aids in later analysis.
 - Tracking is vital for client billing and resource management.

+## Forensics in Action

+### Network Forensics

+Network forensics involves capturing and analyzing communications sent over a network.
+This helps forensic investigators piece together a suspect's digital interactions.

+- Sent as digital signals (ones and zeros) over various media (copper, fiber-optic, wireless).
+- Attackers can tap cables, intercept wireless signals, etc.or
+- Network devices can be compromised to capture communications.

+Protocol analyzers like Wireshark perform **full packet capture**, recording all network traffic for further analysis.
+Note that full packat captures have some limitations:

+- Requires significant storage capacity; impractical for long-term retention.
+- Filtering relevant data requires prior knowledge of potential forensic needs.
+- Incorrect filtering often leads to missed information after incidents.

+As an alternative, **Netflow** data can be used to capture high-level communication details without retaining content, reducing storage needs.

+- Details can include source/destination IPs, timestamps, data volumes
+- Similar to a phone bill, it provides "who talked to whom" not the specific details.

+### Software Forensics

+Software code can serve as crucial evidence in investigations, and software forensic techniques are employed to analyze this code for expert opinions.

+Major uses of software forensics:

+- **Resolving Intellectual Property Disputes**
+  - Scenario:
+    -  A developer moves to a competitor.
+  - Dispute:
+    - The former employer accuses the competitor of code theft,
+    - The competitor claims independent development
+  - Expert Role:
+    - Forensic specialists analyze code.
+    - Determine origins and similarities.

+- **Identifying Origins of Malware**
+  - Analysis:
+    - Experts compare malware with known threats for authorship.
+  - Case:
+    - A 2016 report linked Russian hackers to specific code signatures.
+  - Challenge:
+    - Public signatures can be spoofed, complicating attribution.

+### Embedded Devices Forensics

+Embedded devices are specialized computer systems found in various objects, both personal and industrial.

+- CombineS hardware and software to perform specific functions.
+- Connects to cloud services for data storage and added features.

+Examples of Embedded Devices:

+- **Modern Vehicles**
+  - Cars contain numerous embedded systems, from climate control to GPS.
+  - GPS data can track vehicle locations over time, aiding investigations.

+- **Smart Home Devices**
+  - Includes security systems, smart thermostats, and smart lighting.
+  - Track presence in buildings and environmental conditions.
+  - Useful for investigations (e.g., time of death).

+- **Smart Assistants**
+  - Devices like Amazon Alexa and Google Home gather user data and can record audio.
+  - Investigators may subpoena recordings relevant to criminal cases.
+  - Example: Bentonville murder investigation.

 ## Data Acquisition